favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 - overlapping managed coverage may remain
 - retained coverage sets may stay history-dependent
 - already-satisfying item metadata is soft unless another WAF-specific contract overrides it
+- empty desired managed content is satisfied by either a missing list or an existing empty list

 ### Metadata for New Creates